enhuiz/hmr/README.md

 Note that the ids should be consistant, which means printed/train/0.png and written/train/0.png should be the SAME sample (i.e. the same math formular).

+### 3. Train Style Transfer

-3. Train a style transferer using written->printed pairs from both ICFHR and MNIST dataset, note that only samples in `train/` and `train.csv` should be used during training.
+Train a style transferer using written->printed pairs from both ICFHR and MNIST dataset, note that only samples in `train/` and `train.csv` should be used during training.

+### 4. Train Seq2seq Model

-4. Train an encoder decoder network using ICFHR printed->annotaions pairs, note that only samples in `train/` and `train.csv` should be used during training.
+Train an encoder decoder network using ICFHR printed->annotaions pairs, note that only samples in `train/` and `train.csv` should be used during training.

 Both step 3 and step 4 may follow the following directory structure: